 one-on-one, individualized writing guidance

 For some people, writing coaching means goal setting and cheerleading.
-For others, it’s getting expert editorial feedback or advice on how to get published.
+For others, it’s getting expert editorial feedback, marketing guidance to build an audience, or advice about publishing.

 Here at Greenfire Creative, it’s all this and more.

 Writing coaching is a type of creativity coaching.
 Unlike life or business coaching, it incorporates an understanding of creative process—what drives us to create, what gets in our way, what happens if we abandon our creative impulses, and how to find our way back to them.

 Of course, writing is more than fanning your creative spark.
 It’s craft and artistry.
 Practice and inspiration.
 It’s rough drafts and rewrites (and more rewrites).
 Editing.
 Problem-solving.
 Risk-taking.
 Finishing.

 As your writing coach, I guide you through the challenges, the bewildering and overwhelming and scary stuff, and anything else that threatens to derail you.
 Advice and encouragement are part of that.
 Editorial feedback and exercises to strengthen craft and creativity can be, too.

 There are so many ways to tell a story!
 I’ll help you find the ways that work for you—ways that are fun, effective, and do not trigger flashbacks to eighth-grade English class.

 Through our coaching sessions, you’ll

 - feel inspired and motivated to write the stories that are important to you;

 - overcome obstacles and challenges that get in the way of writing, completing, and submitting your work;